|

 Nor do they have a right to demolish it.
 Allow the roof to cave in.

-Allow goats to be raised in their backyard. - Though parking is
+Allow goats to be raised in their backyard (yes, this was next door -

 an issue in some areas of the City, it is not the main reason to have a